 Brokers are companies that arrange for the transportation of goods on behalf of shippers.
 However, unlike freight forwarders, brokers do not take possession of the goods or arrange for their storage.
 Instead, they act as intermediaries between shippers and carriers.
 If you are a broker and arrange for goods' transportation in interstate commerce, you must obtain an MC number from the FMCSA.

 - Interstate commerce involves the transportation of goods across state lines.

-- It is regulated by both federal and state governments, which have authority to regulate the movement of goods in their respective jurisdictions.
+- It is regulated by both federal and state governments, which have the authority to control the movement of goods in their respective jurisdictions.

-- In trucking, interstate commerce includes not only the movement of goods but also services such as freight forwarding, warehousing, and intermodal transport.
+- In trucking, interstate commerce includes the movement of goods and services such as freight forwarding, warehousing, and intermodal transport.